MagicMagoogul/Cyber/blue/Hardware Defense/README.md

-# This is the directory for hardware defenese learning and notes.
+# This is the directory for hardware defense learning and notes.
     - Hardware Encryption
     - Hardware BUS Hardening
     - UART and JTAG defence